ypwk/KnowledgeBase/Computer Science/Theory of Computation/class of P.md

 If a problem is not in P, it often requires unreasonably long time to solve for large-size inputs.
 P is independent of all models of computation, except the [[Nondeterministic Turing Machine]].

+To prove that a problem $\Pi \in P$, design a polynomial-time algorithm.

 ### Examples
 Some problems in P include Sorting, Searching, Selecting, Minimum Spanning Tree, Shortest Path, Matrix Multiplication, etc.